Valley Wheel Baseball – Survey

 4. What did you enjoy least about this season?

-every umpire has their own zone and I would say each needs to figure out what that is within the first
+know every umpire has their own zone and I would say each needs to figure out what that is

 -I wish I had been in better shape, and could have contributed more.
 Next year, watch out! --I'm